With Aave, you can access a loan in your preferred cryptocurrency. You can also lend your crypto and earn interest.

-One of the innovations that brought Aave was the concept of "Liquidity Pool," which allows the creation of a single fund so that other users can request loans.
-This method is now also used by its competitor's Maker and Compound.
+One of the innovations that brought Aave was the concept of the “Liquidity Pool,” which allows the creation of a single fund so that other users can request loans.
+This method is now also used by its competitors, Maker and Compound.

 The loans are requested directly from your Metamask wallet or any other compatible wallet.
-These loans are approved instantly, and you have to wait for them to be confirmed within a block of the Ethereum network to see the funds available.
+These loans are approved instantly, and you must wait for them to be confirmed within a block of the Ethereum network to see the available funds.

-The final value you can withdraw is the percentage of the collateral's total value, which the platform defines based on the liquidity that the pool of the requested cryptocurrency has.
-In general, the net worth you receive is around 75% and with a liquidation threshold of 80%.
+The final value you can withdraw is the percentage of the collateral’s total value, which the platform defines based on the liquidity of the requested cryptocurrency pool.
+Generally, the net worth you receive is around 75%, with a liquidation threshold of 80%.
 Imagine the same example exposed before.
-If the price of ETHfalls, causing the value of the ETH you deposited to be $90.
+If the price of ETH falls, cause the value of the ETH you deposited to be $90.
 The 75 DAI in your hands is no longer 75% of the value but 83%, which would liquidate your position.

-When your loan reaches the threshold, your loan is closed without the opportunity to recover it.
+When your loan reaches the threshold, it is closed without the opportunity to recover it.
 You will be returned part of the value in the currency given as collateral, less a penalty percentage of around 5%.

 One of the novelties that Aave implements is the ability to move between fixed and variable interest rates, according to your convenience and not only when applying for the loan, allowing users to plan their strategies better about how long they plan to apply for a loan.